SasView/sasview/sasview/README.txt

 Release Notes
 =============

-SasView 3.0.0
+SasView 3.1.0
+    -The documentation/help has had a complete overhaul including
+      - A completely new interface.
+      - The text has had a clean-up and been brought up to date with the latest features.
+      - A Help (or sometimes ?) button has been added to every panel, and some sub panels if appropriate, linking to the appropriate section in the documentation.
+      - The model help has been split so that the details button now brings up a very short pop-up giving the equation being used while HELP goes to the section in the full documentation describing the model.
+      - Extensive help has also been added for the new optimizer engine (see below) including rules of thumb on how and when to choose a given optimizer and what the parameter do.
+    - The optimizer package has been completely replaced.
+The new optimizer still defaults to the standard Levenberg-Marquardt algorithm.
+However 4 other optimizers are now available.
+Each starts with a set of default parameters which can be tuned.
+The DREAM optimizer takes the longest but is the most powerful and yields rich information including full parameter correlation and uncertainty plots.
+A results panel has been added to accommodate this.
+The five optimizers are:
+      - A Levenberg-Marquardt optimizer
+      - A Quasi-Newton BFGS optimizer
+      - A Nelder-Mead Simplex optimizer
+      - A Differential Evolution optimizer
+      - A Monte Carlo optimizer DREAM optimizer
+    - Several new models added (what are they)
+    - Infrastructure to allow SESANS data to bit fit with models in a future release was added and can currently be used from command line with some caveats.
+    - A number of bugs were fixed including a thread crashing issue and a incorrect resolution slit smearing.
+    - Implemented much more robust error logging to better enable much easier debugging in general and particularly debugging an issue reported by SasView user.
+    - A number of infrastructure tasks under the hood to enhance maintainability
+      - Upgrade from Wx 2.9 to 3.0.2 which allows several new features but required significant other rework as well.
+      - Fully implemented Sphinx to the build process to produce both better user documentation and developer documentation.
+      - Restructuring of code base to more unified nomenclature and structure so that source installation tree more closely matches the installer version tree.
+      - Code cleanup (an ongoing task)
+      - Migration of repository to github simplifying contributions from non-project personnel through pull requests

+    - New in Version 3.0.0
       - The GUI look and feel has been refactored to be more familiar for Windows users by using MDI frames.
-Graph windows are also now free-floating
+Graph windows are also now free- floating.
-    - Five new models have been added: PringlesModel, CoreShellEllipsoidXTModel, RectangularPrismModel, RectangularHollowPrismModel and RectangularHollowPrismInfThinWallsModel
+      - Five new models have been added: PringlesModel, CoreShellEllipsoidXTModel, RectangularPrismModel, RectangularHollowPrismModel and RectangularHollowPrismInfThinWallsModel.
-    - The data loader now supports ILL DAT data files and reads the full meta information from canSAS file formats
+      - The data loader now supports ILL DAT data files and reads the full meta information from canSAS file formats.
-    - Redefined convention for specifying angular parameters for anisotropic models
+      - Redefined convention for specifying angular parameters for anisotropic models.
-    - A number of minor features have been added such as permitting a log distribution of points when using a model to simulate data, and the addition of a Kratky plot option to the linear plots
+      - A number of minor features have been added such as permitting a log distribution of points when using a model to simulate data, and the addition of a Kratky plot option to the linear plots.
-    - A number of bugs have also been fixed
+      - A number of bugs have also been fixed.
-    - Save Project and Save Analysis now work more reliably
+      - Save Project and Save Analysis now work more reliably.
-    - BETA: Magnetic contrast supporting full polarization analysis has been implemented for some spherical and cylindrical models
+      - BETA: Magnetic contrast supporting full polarization analysis has been implemented for some spherical and cylindrical models.
       - BETA: Two new tools have been added:
             * A generic scattering calculator which takes an atomic, magnetic or SLD distribution in space and generates the appropriate 2D scattering pattern.
 In some cases the orientationally averaged